DanielJDufour/xdim/README.md

   // the structure that we will be modifying with a new value data,

-  // controls logging for debugging purposes
-  // set to 1 or higher for increased logging
-  debugLevel: 0,

   // layout describing one array in major order from row to column to band
   layout: "[row,column,band]",

   // a point in multi-dimensional space
   point: {
-    band: 2, // third-band or blue
+    band: 2, // the 3rd band or blue
     row: 4, // the 5th row
     column: 8, // the 9th column
   },